micmejia/bible-dump/NKJV/Matthew/Matt 27.md

 Now at the feast the governor was accustomed to releasing to the multitude one prisoner whom they wished.

 ###### 16
-And at that time they had a notorious prisoner called [^b]Barabbas.
+And at that time they had a notorious prisoner called Barabbas.

 ###### 17
 Therefore, when they had gathered together, Pilate said to them, "Whom do you want me to release to you?
 Barabbas, or Jesus who is called Christ?"